Jan Erazim Vocel: Literature

 Vocel's literary work reflects a pathological interest in medieval history, archeology and historiography.
-By and large his two most significant works are thought to be Poslední Orebit and Přemyslovci.
+By and large, his two most significant works are thought to be Poslední Orebit and Přemyslovci.

-In 1850 Vocel was appointed Associate Professor of Archeology and Art History at the Charles University.
-As author of numerous articles and scientific papers he inadvertently introduced what would later become a widely accepted method of chemical analysis to determine the age of bronze objects.
+In 1850, Vocel was appointed associate professor of Archeology and Art History at Charles University.
+As an author of numerous articles and scientific papers, he inadvertently introduced what would later become a widely accepted method of chemical analysis to determine the age of bronze objects.

 A highlight of his literary career was the two-volume Prehistory of the Czech Lands (1866, '68), in which he posited a sound foundation for archeology in Czech science.
-Though beyond its expanded description of his method of chemical analysis the work did not offer archeological breakthroughs or newer methods, it has exercised considerable influence abroad.
+Though beyond its expanded description of his method of chemical analysis, the work did not offer archeological breakthroughs or newer methods, it has exercised considerable influence abroad.

 Together with Czech writer, historian, museum director, patriot and publicist Karel Vladislav Zap (1812–1871), Vocel contributed to the popularity and development of Czech archeology through their 1854 co-founding of a specialized organ, "Archaeological Monuments" (edited by Zap from 1854 to '66), in which Czech history, from its mythic beginnings to the Hussite movement, was examined and celebrated.

-In 1872 the bourgeois Czech writer Jakub Malý, an early devotee of Czech history and literature and promoter of the study of the English language, published the biography Jan Erazim Vocel.
+In 1872, the bourgeois Czech writer Jakub Malý, an early devotee of Czech history and literature and promoter of the study of the English language, published the biography Jan Erazim Vocel.

 Science

 Vocel inadvertently pioneered a chemical method of determining the age of bronze objects.
-He published numerous scientific and historical-fiction books including his two-part treatise Prehistory of the Czech Lands, which laid a foundation for scientific archeology in the country.
+He published numerous scientific and historical-fiction books, including his two-part treatise Prehistory of the Czech Lands, which laid a foundation for scientific archeology in the country.

 Legacy

 Vocel died in Prague.
-Alongside fellow Kutná Hora natives Karel Havlíček Borovský and Josef Kajetán Tyl, he is regarded as a key figure in the 19th century Czech national revival.
+Alongside fellow Kutná Hora natives Karel Havlíček Borovský and Josef Kajetán Tyl, he is regarded as a key figure in the 19th-century Czech national revival.